-- 1. Click the Wireless icon the taskbar. - 2.
+- 1. Click the Wireless icon in the notification area of the taskbar. - 2.
 Make sure that Airplane mode is off (the Airplane mode icon should be gray). - 3.
 A list of available access points will appear. - 4.
 Double-click an access point to connect to it (or click it and click Connect).